-Report time processing is a virtual report suite setting that allows data to be processed in a non-destructive, retroactive fashion.
+Report time processing is a virtual report suite setting that allows data in Analysis Workspace to be processed in a non-destructive, retroactive fashion.

 During Analytics data processing, data flows through the data collection pipeline and into a preprocessing step, which prepares data for reporting.
 This preprocessing step applies visit expiration logic and eVar persistence logic (among other things) to the data as it is collected.
 The primary disadvantage of this preprocessing model is that it requires any configuration be done in advance before data is collected.
 This means that any changes to preprocessing settings apply only to new data from that time forward.
 This is problematic if data arrives out of order or if settings were misconfigured.